…and now, it’s just us

 They have a primitive look, as does the other group, but we are aware of less exposure of flesh and the presence of considerably more garments being worn by all.
 These trekkers are the Beta people.

 We see the final breaking up of the night camp and departure for the day’s trek.
 We see several lions stalking the group.
 Becoming aware of the lions the Betas light torches and herd the women and children behind for safety.
 The lions are repelled by the fire and slink away, muttering.
+We see that mastery of fire has given mankind dominion over all other animals and will assure his survival.

 Alpha hunters stalking a large antelope make a smoky fire; test the wind with a wet finger, then coat themselves with smoke to cover scent.
 They signal stalking instructions and set off in pursuit.
 They fling lances at the beast several of which strike home.
 The antelope rushes off with the spears imbedded.
 The new boy starts to pursue the beast but elders caution him to sit and wait.
 They all squat while the prey is seen nearby, bleeding out.
 As they are butchering they hear murmuring in the distance and espy the Betas for the first time.
 Great hubub and concern.
 They have not yet been seen by the other group.